metalink-dev/metalinks/metalink_editor/trunk/readme.txt

 an URL  pointing to a license  for this specific file.
 CC and GNU licenses don't need any special  treatment, but the URLs might not point to the latest version...

-Please send me an email if you have any questions!